Have you nailed down your SaaS sales process?

 In simple terms, SaaS sales is the process of selling your company’s web-based software to clients.
 Your clients may include individuals as well as other organizations and companies.
 Business-to-Business (B2B) focuses on selling services to other companies rather than individuals.

-Salespeople who sell SaaS software focus on acquiring new customers and retaining or upselling current customers.
+Salespeople who sell SaaS focus on acquiring new customers and retaining or upselling current customers.
 It is important that your salespeople clearly communicate the benefits and features of your product.
-They must also be very well versed with the software so demonstrations run smoothly and they can answer customer questions.
+They must also be very well versed with the software so demonstrations run smoothly and so they can answer customer questions.

 A brief history of SaaS

 You may be surprised to learn that centralized hosting of business applications dates back to the ’60s.
-Companies like IBM provided mainframes offered services that included computing power and database storage to banks and other large organizations.
+Companies like IBM provided mainframes and offered services that included computing power and database storage to banks and other large organizations.

 In the ’90s, the popularity and expansion of the Internet brought a new class of centralized computing called application service providers (ASP).
 An ASP provided individuals or enterprises access to applications and services over a network, usually a local area network (LAN) or a LAN with access to the Internet.